Health Care Industry

 Two recent articles described a rise in cannabis related ER visits in Colorado.
 This paper describes some serious side effects of cannabis use: anxiety and cannabinoid hyperemesis syndrome and gives suggestions on how to avoid them.

-Can Medicines Be Taken With Milk
+Can Medicines Be Taken With Milk?

 Tissue Test: Biopsy Fundamentals and How to Prepare for One

 A biopsy is also known as a human tissue test.
 Simply put, a sample of your body’s tissue will be taken for tests and close examination.
 Just the sound of that can be a bit alarming.
-Your doctor is going to remove living tissues from your body after all and that sounds something really serious.
+Your doctor is going to remove living tissues from your body after all and that sounds like something really serious.

 Top Medical Innovations for 2019

 There are numerous advancement for patients due to new technology.
 This article explains pharmacogenomic testing, RNA technology, heart valve replacements and new cancer treatments.
 The treatment for acute strokes and hemorragic strokes is also explained.
 Artificial intelligence has made advances.